c2lang/c2compiler/INSTALL.md

 c2c uses the following _enviroment variables_:

 * _C2_LIBDIR_ - used to find libraries for compilation.
-Can be standalone or git submodule of c2compiler
+Currently a subdir 'libs' of c2compiler/
 * _C2_PLUGINDIR_ - used to find plugins for the compiler

 The easiest way to set these is to source *env.sh* in the c2compiler archive top-level directory.